debezium/debezium-examples/graphql/README.md

 The domain consists of `Order` objects that have among others a quantity field.
 These objects are stored in a MySQL database.
 Debezium captures the changes in the database and publishes new orders to a Kafka Topic.
 Using the GraphQL API you can receive the new orders in real-time.
 The API also allows you to filter events.
-For example you might only be interessted in Orders with a large quantity (for example fraud detection) or for a special product.
+For example you might only be interested in Orders with a large quantity (for example for fraud detection) or for a special product.

 There are two applications: